 Friday Night Dinner

-Attendees have the opportunity to join us for a meal on Friday evening, and after-dinner entertainment!
+Attendees have the opportunity to join us for a meal on Friday evening after the main activities.
 It’s a pub, so you are welcome to buy their local ales, plus a range of drinks and alcohol-free beverages.

 Saturday Refreshments and Lunch